Flint Water Quality at a Glance

 Frequently Asked Questions

-Yes, Flint’s water now meets federal safety standards and has tested below action levels for lead for 8+ consecutive years, with current levels at 3 ppb (well below the 15 ppb federal limit).
-However, no amount of lead is considered safe, so many residents still choose to use NSF-certified water filters (Standard 53) for drinking and cooking.
+Yes, Flint’s water meets federal safety standards and has tested below action levels for lead for 9+ consecutive years, with current levels at 3 ppb — well below the 15 ppb federal limit and Michigan’s new 12 ppb standard.
+No amount of lead is considered entirely safe, so many residents still choose NSF-certified filters (Standard 53) for drinking and cooking.
 This is especially recommended for households with children, pregnant women, or elderly residents.
+See our water filter guide for certified options.

-Will filtered water remove all contaminants, including bacteria?
+Will a filter remove all contaminants, including bacteria?

-Standard water filters certified to remove lead (NSF Standard 53) will not remove all types of contaminants.
-Most pitcher filters and faucet-mounted filters are designed to remove lead, copper, and certain chemicals, but not bacteria or viruses.
+Standard filters certified to remove lead (NSF Standard 53) are not designed to remove bacteria or viruses.
+Most pitcher and faucet-mounted filters target lead, copper, and certain chemicals.
 Current monitoring shows no bacterial concerns in Flint’s treated water supply.
-If you’re concerned about bacterial contamination, look for filters specifically certified for microbiological purification (NSF Standard P231).
+For microbiological protection, look for filters certified to NSF Standard P231.
+Our filter guide covers the main options by contaminant type.

-The $626 million settlement registration deadline has passed (March 29, 2021), and claim forms were due by May 12, 2022.
+The $626 million settlement registration deadline passed in March 2021 and claim forms were due by May 2022.
 Settlement payments began distribution in early 2023, with priority given to claims involving children.
-If you registered and submitted claims, payments should have been processed.
-For questions about payment status, you can contact the Claims Administrator at 800-493-1754 or visit www.flintwaterjustice.com.
+For questions about payment status, contact the Claims Administrator at 800-493-1754 or visit flintwaterjustice.com.
+For ongoing water quality concerns, check our live boil water advisory tracker.

 Historical Contaminants of Concern